 ALIVE (Aston Lab for Immersive Virtual Environments): this project aims to develop a state-of-the art research environment to support interdisciplinary and innovative research.
 In progress, this project has already received infrastructure support from a variety of sources including the Wolfson Trust and HEFCE.

 I established and lead the AIM Team - a team of enthusiastic, skilled researchers based in the AIM Lab working in the field of human computer interaction.
-Current team members include Kimrendeep Basi (PhD student), Lilit Hakobyan (post doc researchers/teaching fellow), Victoria Lush (post doc research associate), Nicholas Powell (PhD student), and Semiu Sawalu (part-time PhD student).
+Current team members include Kimrendeep Basi (MPhil student), Lilit Hakobyan (post doc researcher/teaching fellow), Victoria Lush (post doc research associate), Nicholas Powell (PhD student), and Semiu Sawalu (part-time PhD student).

 Member of Professional Bodies